Matiullah Turab (b. 1960)

 If our poets cannot empower us to overcome the behavior of our false selves, they can at least give us pause to consider the insanity of our self-inflicted wounds.
 Afghanistan, until recently not a resource-rich region, would seem an unlikely area for imperial conflict.
 Perhaps it was its location, a crossroads between competing empires that has cursed its people with repeated invasions.

-Lately, cynicism about the possibility that there will ever be peace in this violence-wracked nation is created by the activities of the Taliban, the Americans, the Afghan government, and Pakistan.
+Cynicism about the possibility that there will ever be peace in this violence-wracked nation is created by the activities of the Taliban, the Americans, the Afghan government, Pakistan, and others.

 War has turned into a trade